polarsquad/docker-kubernetes/7 - Exposing the app/Readme.md

     protocol: TCP
 ```

 What this is does is map the port 8080 of your app to one service and one port 80.
-This is then accessible from within your namespace as a service called `demo` and within the cluster as `demo.<your namespace>.svc.cluster.local`.
+This is then accessible from within your namespace as a service called `demo` and within the cluster as `demo`.
 You can try this out by running a curl pod.

 ## Ingresses